Exhaled Nitric Oxide Test

 An exhaled nitric oxide level test can help diagnose and manage asthma.
-It measures the amount of nitric oxide that is exhaled from a breath.
-Increased levels of nitric oxide are associated with swelling of lung airways.
-This test can be used to determine whether someone being treated for asthma is responding well to certain medications.
+It measures the amount of nitric oxide exhaled with each breath.
+High levels of nitric oxide in the breath may mean that the lung airways are swollen.
+This test can be used to find out whether someone with asthma is helped by certain medications.

 You will be asked to: